Spotlight On Elvis’ Most Sexy Co-Stars!

 WILD IN THE COUNTRY (1961)

 Tuesday Weld broke into acting after a troubled childhood and a career in modelling.
-Her first major role came at the age of 13 in Rock, Rock, Rock (1956), although it was four years later when she won the Golden Globe for Most Promising Newcomer.
+Her first major role came at the age of 13 in Rock, Rock, Rock (1956), although it was 4 years later when she won a Golden Globe for Most Promising Newcomer.
 Weld starred alongside Bing Crosby in High Time (1960) and in Return to Peyton Place (1961).
 She won good notice for her performances with Steve McQueen in Soldier in the Rain (1963) and The Cincinnati Kid (1965).
 More success came with a Golden Globe nomination for Play It As It Lays, an Oscar nomination for Looking For Mr. Goodbar, an Emmy nomination for The Winter Of Our Discontent, and a BAFTA nomination for Once Upon A Time In America.

 Tuesday Weld | A real, wild child